Social Management (weiterbildender Master)

 The time structure of our degree programme will enable you to easily combine study and work with family life.
 Around 70% of teaching is designed for distance learning.
 The remaining 30% of the time will be spent on-site at Münster University of Applied Sciences.
 Your distance learning will involve working on the teaching materials we provide you with – correspondence units.
 You will also participate in online-based methods of teaching and read academic literature to prepare yourself for face-to-face seminars and exams.
 On-campus seminars are held every Friday from 14:00 to around 21:00 and every Saturday from 09:00 to 17:00.
 Five weekend blocks are held in the first two semesters; there are three in the third and fourth semesters.
 Two four-day seminar blocks are additionally held during the week at the start of the third and the fourth semester.

-With regard to content, the study programme is divided into the areas that are important for reflective management in social work organisations: in the first two semesters, you will take modules on Evaluation, Social Policy, Community Informatics, Business Administration and Organisational Analysis.
-In the third and fourth semesters, you will attend courses on Quality Management, Law and Marketing in Social Work, as well as courses involving leadership and human resources management.
+With regard to content, the study programme is divided into the areas that are important for reflective management in social work organisations: in the first two semesters, you will take modules on Evaluation, Social Policy and Sustainable Development, Digitalisation in the Social Sector, Business Administration and Organisational Analysis.
+In the third and fourth semesters, you will attend courses on Quality Management in the Social Sector, Law as well as courses involving leadership and human resources management.
 You will also take a module on the thematic issues concerning communication, presentation and leading discussions.
 Finally, you will write your Master’s thesis and attend the associated colloquium in the fifth semester.
-In one overarching module spanning all semesters, the course content will be applied to the institution that employs you throughout the entire degree programme.
+In one overarching module spanning all semesters - Practical Reflection on Management Action - the course content will be applied to the institution that employs you throughout the entire degree programme.
 This ability to link theory to practical experience is a key element of the degree programme.